jacksoncouse/Guide/README.md

 The Content Construction Kit is a resource for Amnesty International Canada writers, bloggers, and contributors.
 The CCK is an integral part of Amnesty International Canada's content strategy and the starting-point in our digital publishing workflow.

-The goal of the CCK is to establish of a foundation of resources and principles of digital production for the advancement, extension, and long-term preservation of human rights through digital discourse.
+The goal of the CCK is to establish of a foundation of resources and principles of digital production for the advancement, extension, and preservation of human rights through digital discourse.

 [See the wiki](https://github.com/AmnestyInternational/ContentKit/wiki) for help getting started and full documentation.